akorov/VC3ReTranslation/README.md

-#

 This repository is for [Valkyria Chronicles 3 Extra Edition](https://en.wikipedia.org/wiki/Valkyria_Chronicles_III) translation project.

 This is a different translation from the old incomplete 2014 project.
-Refer to changelist [here](../doc/Changelist from 2014 TL.md).
+Refer to changelist in the doc directory.

-You might also want
+You might also want to check the Aces list there, as they differ from the old patch and/or fandom wiki.

 # Patching instructions